tatablack/dotfiles/README.md

 - in System Preferences - Security and Privacy - Privacy - Full Disk Access, add Terminal.app to the list
 - ensure you're logged in to the App Store

+Note: if you later switch to a different terminal app (e.g. iTerm), and you plan to run `chezmoi update` in the future, you'll need to change the "Security and Privacy" settings as above, but referencing the other terminal app (otherwise you'll see some permission errors, for example when executing `defaults write ...` commands).

 Now you can execute the bootstrap script, with:

 ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/tatablack/dotfiles/master/mac/bootstrap)```